Last updated on January 17, 2021

 Here’s how to navigate your way through the UK mental health services:

-The core person for you, as a potential user of mental health services in the UK, is your general practitioner (GP).
-The GP acts as the hub in the network of your care.
-They should be informed about what is available for you in your local area.
+Your general practitioner (GP) acts as the hub in the network of your care.
+They should know what mental health services are available for you in your local area.

 This system works well when you trust your GP and get on well with them.
 Unfortunately, not all GPs have a huge interest in helping people with mental health problems.
 Or there may be a personality clash.
 In that case, you have every right to change your GP.
 To do this, write to the GP practice and explain that you want to change your GP.
-You don’t need to give any reasons.
+There’s no need to give any reasons.

 In England, you can also skip the GP route altogether and self-refer to many psychological therapies (IAPT) services: go to the NHS choices Psychological therapies location search page to find a service near you that accepts self-referrals.

 There’s a lot you can do to improve the chances that you will get what you want from your GP:

 - If you have a complex problem (as mental health problems often are) you may want to try to book a double appointment so the GP is less rushed.

 - You may find it helpful to write a list of your problems.
 In the rush of an appointment, it can be difficult to remember things you wanted to say.

 - You may like to bring a friend or relative who knows you well.
 They can help you ensure that the story you want to tell gets told.

 After talking to you, your GP may feel they need to get some advice from a specialist service about how best to proceed.
 In this case, they will write to the appropriate service and ask them to get in touch with you.